 Recovery.
-Refer to the Guardian Procedure Errors and Messages Manual for corrective action for the file-system error number.
+For corrective action of the file-system error number, see the Guardian Procedure Errors and Messages Manual.

 EDITREADINIT ERROR: number

 Cause.
 The Guardian EDITREADINIT procedure returned file-system error number when it attempted to read a command file that is in EDIT format.